 Often people fail to take emotional ailments as seriously as they take physical ailments.
 You wouldn’t tell someone with a broken arm that “Hey buddy!
 It’s okay, just sleep it off”, then why do people have to tell someone undergoing emotional imbalance to be okay with it!

-Each individual is struggling in their own form – some are dealing with an unhealthy relationship, while some are fighting their own self-doubt and inferiority complex, some have marital conflicts, while some have a severe work life disequilibrium.
+Each individual is struggling in their own form – some are dealing with an unhealthy and toxic relationship, while some are fighting their own self doubt and inferiority complex, some have marital conflicts, while some have a severe work life disequilibrium.
 Each phase of life carries with itself a toll which may range from adolescent problems to parenting issues to facing difficulty with aging.
 So, let’s not constantly try to make each other believe that how invalid our feelings are, but rather embrace every emotion that we face.

 Healing is not a simple 1-2-3 formula that will lead to an automatic restoration of 100% efficiency of an individual.
 True healing is not linear.
 You can’t expect someone undergoing depression to just wake up one day and decide “now I don’t want to die”.
 Healing can take months, sometimes years and it may have backslid along its way.
 You can’t expect things in your life to be perfect that very moment because things happen.